moorepants/moorepants.info/content/blog/introducing-resonance.rst

 ----------------------------

 We wrote a series of 14 Jupyter notebooks that serve as the core learning resources for the course.
-These notebooks together effecitvely act as a textbook and replace the need for a traditional static, paper text.
+These notebooks together are effecitvely a textbook and replace the need for a traditional static, paper text.
 The design of these notebooks has these features:

 - Approximately 1 notebook per 20 two hour lecture periods, i.e. just the right length for the 10 week course.